Tggl/tggl-doc/docs/api/local-flags-evaluation.md

 If you are using Node you can use the [Node.js client](/docs/sdks/list/node) to query the configuration and parse the result.
 Otherwise you should refer to the [reference implementation](https://github.com/Tggl/tggl-core) written in Javascript to parse the result in your own programming language.

+## When to retrieve the configuration?

+You have only a few solutions to maintain the cache of the configuration up to
+date:
+- Manually refresh the cache when you update a flag
+- Automatically refresh the cache at a regular interval
+- Use a webhook to update the cache when a flag is updated

+It is recommended to use a [webhook](./webhooks) as it offers the fastest automatic update.